There are very few sectors today that can get away without adhering to email compliance legislation, and education is not one of them.

 In reality, school districts are not completely clueless.
 On the contrary, most stakeholders are aware of the potential for legal issues to arise.
 A recent poll found that 65% of K-12 school principals fear that their decisions might be legally challenged.
 Nearly the same percentage (55%) think the threat of legal challenges is on the rise.

-Streamlined Ediscovery for Schools
+Email Archiving Streamlines Ediscovery for K-12 Schools

-In schools, internal communication is mostly conducted via email, and so is communication with parents and students.
+In schools, internal teacher-to-teacher communication is mostly conducted via email, and so is communication with parents and students.
 Email archiving ensures these records are safe and accessible.
 Access is the key issue here.
 Within the discovery process, schools are required to disclose electronic information early in the proceedings.

 But the need for early disclosure isn’t the only requirement when it comes to email records.
 Another one is the form email evidence takes – it is vital that electronic evidence be provided in its original form since any changes raise the potential for accusations of evidence tampering.